- Air Decontamination

-The Facility Security Level is based on the characteristics of the facility and the occupancies they house.
+The Risk Management Process Standard provides four Facility Security Levels (FSL).
+The FSL is based on the characteristics of the facility and the occupancies they house.
 Five factors (mission criticality, symbolism, facility population, facility size, and threat to tenant agencies) are quantified to determine the FSL.
 The FSL is determined by the Facility Security Committee (FSC), which consists of representatives of all Federal tenants in the facility, the security organization, and the owning or leasing department or agency.
-Once the FSL is established, the Design Basis Threat document provides the Design Basis Threat Scenario, Baseline Threat, Analytical Basis, Target Attractiveness and Outlook for twenty-nine "undesirable events" that range from Aircraft as a Weapon to Workplace Violence.
+Once the FSL is established, the Design Basis Threat document provides the Design Basis Threat Scenario, Baseline Threat, Analytical Basis, Target Attractiveness and Outlook for thirty "undesirable events" that range from Aircraft as a Weapon to Workplace Violence.
 This all-hazards approach provides a comprehensive review of the potential acts of violence the facility faces and provides guidance to assess the risk.
 The Physical Security Criteria (PSC) document provides the overall basis for the threat and risk assessment.
 The Facility Security Committee is responsible for addressing the facility specific security issues and approving the implementation of security measures and practices.
 The implementation may be a combination of operational and physical security measures based on the FSL and the Level of Protection (LOP) that is deemed both appropriate and achievable.
 To facilitate the process, the document tabulates the requirements for all the individual security criteria categories relative to the desired LOP.
 The security criteria categories are further correlated to additional Appendix information and to the specific undesirable events that the protective measures are intended to address.
 This presentation of the protective design criteria helps illustrate the all-hazard risk based approach.